12 Days Tour from Casablanca

 Ait Benhaddou is an excellent example of traditional earthen architecture.
 The houses in the village are built from a mixture of earth and straw, which makes them very strong and resistant to the elements.
 The village is situated on a trade route between Marrakech and the Sahara Desert, and it was an important stop for traders and travelers in the past. restaurants.

-After lunch, we leave for Marrakech arriving there in the evening.
-Dinner and overnight stay.
+After lunch, we leave for Marrakech arriving there in the evening. overnight stay.

-Another journey of your 12 days tour ends here, make sure to get some rest.
+Another journey of your 12 days Morocco tour ends here, make sure to get some rest.

 Marrakech is a city in central Morocco.
 It is the fourth largest city in the country.
 It grew rapidly and established itself as a cultural, religious, and trading centre for the Maghreb and sub-Saharan Africa; its Jemaa el-Fnaa, is the busiest square in Africa.